 Another condition that’s usually related to aging is called entropion.
 This is when the edge of your eyelid and eyelashes roll inward.
 It can affect your upper or lower lids, but it’s more common in the lower lids.
 If it’s minor, you might feel some discomfort if your eyelashes irritate the front of your eye (cornea), making your eyes water.

 Eye drops can help, but sometimes the eye irritation can stick around and can even lead to eye infections and scarring.
 In these cases, you might need surgery to fix your eyelids.

 Xanthelasma is a condition that involves flat yellow patches on your upper or lower eyelids.
 These patches or plaques could be a sign of high cholesterol.
 The patches themselves are harmless, but high cholesterol can make it more likely for you to get serious problems like a heart attack or stroke.

 Your doctor can remove the patches if they’re uncomfortable -- they might use chemical peels, surgery, or cryotherapy (this involves freezing the patch with liquid nitrogen).
 But they can come back.

-Sometimes you might notice your eyelids twitch -- it happens most often when you’re tired.
+Sometimes you might notice your eyelids twitch -- it happens most often when you’re tired, have too much caffeine, or an increase in stress.
 But if you have spasms often or blink or close your eyelids too much, you might have a condition called blepharospasm.
 Doctors don’t know what causes it, but certain things like bright lights and stress can cause eyelid spasms that last anywhere from a few seconds to several minutes.